andrejevdenis/Takamul_proj/README.md

 <img src="https://github.com/andrejevdenis/Takamul_proj/blob/master/Icons/Telegram.png" width="350" height="320"/>

 ## 📈 Summary
 First test is just an example of valid test.
 I fill an incorrect email in order not to clog the production.
-But it passed!=) And here we go to interesting part of my test...
+But it passed!
+And here we go to interesting part of my test...
 Second and third shows bugs on https://www.takamul.net.sa If i truly worked on it, for failed autotests i go there and manually locate this bug, check what can be wrong else?
 And then i can create a bug report for developers/